jhzuo/jhzuo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My research strives to develop **efficient**, **scalable** and **trustworthy** machine learning algorithms to build intelligent networked systems.
-Towards this goal, I  use theoretical tools from machine learning, optimization, and probablity, to design rigorous algorithms with provable guarantees that have been deployed in data networks, edge/mobile/cloud computing systems, social networks, and beyond.
+My research strives to develop **efficient**, **scalable** and **trustworthy** machine learning algorithms to build intelligent **learning-enabled networked systems**.
+Towards this goal, I  use theoretical tools from machine learning, optimization, and probability, to design rigorous algorithms with provable guarantees that have been deployed in data networks, edge/mobile/cloud computing systems, social networks, and beyond.

 **I am in the 2023-2024 job market looking for faculty positions**.
 My CV can be found [here](https://drive.google.com/file/d/1SYAuP3JsD7LUFYkGSaZVcpL7Za5O7AYH/view?usp=sharing).